lucianoayres/taco/README.md

 ### Including Specific File Extensions

-Use the new `-include-ext` flag to specify which file extensions to include in the concatenation process.
+Use the `-include-ext` flag to specify which file extensions to include in the concatenation process.
 This allows you to focus on specific types of files, such as only Go source files and Markdown documentation.

 **Usage Example:**